GunnerStone/PointRTD/README.md

 2. Installing Dependencies

-Setting up the environment for these algorithms can be tricky due to compatibility issues between various libraries.
+`conda env create -f environment.yaml`

 Below is a tested combination of library versions that are compatible.
+Start here if you are having trouble.

 #### Environment Details
 - **Python**: 3.10.4